glouw/rr/README.md

 }
 ```

-Finally, queues can be iterated over with the `foreach` loop.
+Queues can be iterated over with the `foreach` loop.
 Indexing via `foreach` is done by reference.

 ```